-Did you know your local poison control center has the expertise to help you prevent and treat bites and stings?
-No matter where you live, the best prevention is to keep the Poison Help hotline number (1-800-222-1222) programed in your phone.
+Did you know your local poison center has the expertise to help you prevent and treat bites and stings?
+No matter where you live, the best prevention is to keep the Poison Help line number (1-800-222-1222) programed in your phone.

 How to Prevent a Snake Bite

 The species of venomous snakes in the U.S. include copperheads, rattlesnakes, cottonmouths, and coral snakes, though not all of these species occur everywhere in the country.
 Most calls to poison centers about snakes and snake bites occur between May and September.
 Most snakebites occur when people accidentally step on or come across a snake, frightening it and causing it to bite defensively.
 By practicing extra caution in snake-prone environments, many of these bites are preventable.

 Prevent a snake bite by wearing protective clothing and using a stick to scare away snakes hiding in tall grass.
 Never touch or handle a snake.

 If you are bit, do not apply a tourniquet or attempt to suck out or cut out the venom.
 Call the Poison Help line (1-800-222-1222) right away and seek additional medical help if advised by a poison expert.

 Moreover, not all bites from venomous snakes result in the injection of venom.
 This is often called a “dry bite.”
 By calling a poison center for help right away, the poison experts will advise you the proper first aid for your situation.

 Stings from bees, wasps, and yellow jackets can be painful.
 Along with a stinger, these insects may inject a venom under the skin!
 The result is generally a painful, itchy bump, but someone who is allergic to the venom may have a stronger, life-threatening reaction.
 Here are first aid tips for these stings:

 - If someone is experiencing an allergic reaction (trouble breathing, chest tightness, or swelling somewhere other than the sting site), call 911 right away.